Nokia Lumia 920: Screen

 The Lumia 920 has a 4.5-inch (114 mm) curved Gorilla Glass display with a resolution of 1280x768 (WXGA) and an aspect ratio of 15:9, using enhanced IPS screen technology which Nokia calls "PureMotion HD+".
 It has less than 9 ms average transition times, compared to an average of 23 ms for conventional IPS LCDs, which reduces motion blur.
 The screen has ClearBlack polarisation filters and an automatic adaptive system for adjusting brightness, colour and contrast details to compensate for lighting.

 Camera

 The Lumia 920 has Nokia's PureView technology on the rear camera, featuring an optically stabilised 8.7-megapixel BSI image sensor (1/3.2" sized, much smaller than the previous Nokia 808 Pureview) with a f/2.0 Carl Zeiss Tessar lens, short-pulse high-power dual-LED flash and 1080p HD video capture.
 Pixel size is 1.4 μm.
 The front camera encloses a 1.3-megapixel sensor capable of capturing HD video at 720p.
+The stabilization was the first in a cellphone.